Share Hope Endowment Campaign

 High Hopes has provided life enhancing services to individuals with a wide range of disabilities and challenges.

-- Over 1,750 children and adults served each year
+- Over 1,109 children and adults were served

-- 97% of our workforce is made up of volunteers
+- 93% of our workforce was made up of volunteers

 We underwrite 65% of the cost of every lesson we provide

 Our participants and their families face many hardships, not the least of which are financial.
 To continue to provide services to all, regardless of their ability to pay, we must increase our endowment fund.

 - Veterans living with PTSD